 User Story Testing

-We chose a user story focusing on transcribers because the main purpose of the system is to help transcribers transcribe notebooks more quickly.
+We chose a user story focusing on transcribers because the main purpose of the system is to help them transcribe notebooks more quickly.
 We decided on this particular user story because this is the element of the system that will most improve the speed of transcribing.

 Chosen user story: As a transcriber, I want to use machine learning to transcribe handwritten text so that the process can be made faster.